mccallw23/PredictBot/README.md

 # FullMarketAccess
 `FullMarketAccess` is a Java class which parses the PredictIt Market API for price information, loading it into internal `Market` objects which are composed of `Contract` objects.
 It then runs a series of simple tests to determine if a Market can be arbitraged.
-For more on how it works, see `Types of Arbitrage on Predictit:`
+For more on how it works, see Section titled `Types of Arbitrage on Predictit`

 The program uses a MaxPriorityQueue to output valid markets it finds in the following format in order of Most to Least profitable: